Teach The World

 The single stays on the charts for a total of 21 weeks and ends the decade as the 6th best-selling single of the 1970s.
 The single also earns the group a Grammy nomination for Best Vocal Performance of 1972.

 Not only is the record a huge hit in the UK, its success is repeated around the world.
-In the USA the single reaches number 7 and would have done even better had it not been for a rival Country and Western version of the song by the Hillside Singers.
+In the USA the single reaches number 7 and would have done even better had it not been for a rival Country and Western version of the song by The Hillside Singers.

 Sheet music for